 Laptop Battery Explosion – Prevention

 Check out how you are using your laptop.
 Do you keep it plugged in always – even when away?
-Though it is fine most of the times, it is not advisable if you are to stay away from the laptop for longer times.
-I will recommend usage of a power stabilizer between your laptop plug and the mains.
+Though it is fine most of the time, it is not advisable if you are to stay away from the laptop for longer times.
+I will recommend the usage of a power stabilizer between your laptop plug and the mains.
 It need not be a heavy and pricy equipment.
-Just a power strip with appropriate fuse would do.
+Just a power strip with an appropriate fuse would do.
 That way, if a higher voltage burst comes along, at most the fuse will go and your laptop will disconnect from mains.
 If you are going to be away for a longer time – remove the laptop battery and keep it in a dry place.

 If you have the habit of forgetting or leaving the laptop on overnight, I would suggest setting up a hibernate time so that it auto shuts down after saving your computer state.
 I often fall asleep while taking breaks and hence have set up hibernate to 40 minutes.
 If I don’t return back to the computer, it turns itself off.
-That way, I save both on energy and on possibility of any unwanted action.
+That way, I save both on energy and on the possibility of any unwanted action.

 TIP: These Laptop cooling software may interest you.